 PAN-OS 9.0 Release Features: DNS Security and Content Inspection

-Read about the Palo Alto Networks new PAN-OS 9.0 and its new features to Content Inspection, including DNS Security, URL filtering Catergories and WildFire upload sizes.
+Read about the new Palo Alto Networks PAN-OS 9.0 and its new features to Content Inspection, including DNS Security, URL filtering Catergories and WildFire upload sizes.
 Learn how the new PAN-OS 9.0 can help you keep information safe and improving your comapny's security posture.
 Got Questions?
 Get Answers on Live Community.

 The new PAN-OS version 9.0 was just released, and there's excitement at Palo Alto Networks about the new features that are included.
-Before you update your PAN-OS version, check out some of the big changes add to Content inspection.
+Before you update to PAN-OS 9, check out some of the big changes add to Content inspection.

 With the addition of DNS Security, the full database of Palo Alto Networks DNS signatures can now be leveraged for content scanning.
 By adding the DNS Security cloud to an AntiSpyware DNS, signature configuration will enable real-time, on-demand lookups of all DNS requests against a massive database, which will greatly expand the available signatures from the content updates.